open-wc/open-wc/docs/docs/development/hot-module-replacement.md

 };
 ```

 Pick one of the presets below if needed, then start the dev server like normal.
 You don't need to make any changes to your code.
-If a component or one of it's dependencies is changed, the component is replaced.
-Otherwise the page is reloaded.
+If a component or one of its dependencies is changed, the component is replaced.
+Otherwise, the page is reloaded.

-> Make sure to start the dev server without `watch` mode, as this always forces a page reload on change.
+> Make sure to start the dev server without `watch` mode, as this always forces a page to reload on change.

 ## Implementations

 ### Vanilla

-For vanilla web component projects that don't implement any base class or library this plugin should detect your components correctly.
-Read more below on how to implement the `hotReplaceCallback`.
+For vanilla web component projects that don't implement any base class or library this plugin should detect your components automatically.
+You need to implement a `hotReplacedCallback` on your element to trigger a re-render, read more about that below.

 ### LitElement